titaniumnetwork-dev/Ultraviolet/README.md

 See [Ultraviolet-Node](https://github.com/titaniumnetwork-development/Ultraviolet-Node) for easy instructions to deploy an Ultraviolet website.

+An example of REALLY using this (API, copying files, etc) is in [Ultraviolet-Static](https://github.com/titaniumnetwork-development/Ultraviolet-Static).
+See [scripts/build.js](https://github.com/titaniumnetwork-development/Ultraviolet-Static/blob/main/scripts/build.js).

 ## How do I package this?

-This is primarily for maintainers building then releasing on GitHub.
-We don't have an official NPM package.

 ```sh
 $ git clone https://github.com/titaniumnetwork-development/Ultraviolet.git